How to Be a Good LGBTQ+ Ally Outside & on the Trail

 Taking the time to learn how to be an LGBTQ+ ally is one of the most important steps you can take to support the LGBTQ+ community and ensure the outdoors is truly for all.
 Allyship isn’t complicated, but it does require some up front learning and a lot of awareness of your own behavior and the behavior of others.

-Imagine if every outdoor adventurer learned allyship at the same level of importance as learning how to clean a tent and Leave No Trace.
+Imagine if every outdoor adventurer learned allyship at the same level of importance as learning how to take care of your gear and Leave No Trace.
 Allies can learn from each other, learn from the queer community, and learn by practicing.
 Connect with other allies.
 Connect with and listen to LGBTQ+ members of the outdoor community.
 There’s no better time to start than now.

 How will you ensure the outdoors is an inclusive space for all?
 Leave us a comment below!